Basa (fish): Description

 The body of the basa is stout and heavy.
 The rounded head is broader than it is long, with the blunt snout having a white band on its muzzle.
 This species grows to a maximum length of 120 cm.

-Ecology and lifecycle
+Ecology

 Basa fish feed on plants.
 They spawn at the onset of flood season and the young are first seen in June, averaging about 5 cm by mid-June.

 Market

-Some basa fish are labelled as swai; they are often mislabelled as tonguefish in China.
+Some bogey fish are labelled as swai; they are often mislabelled as tonguefish in China.